todorpp/Docker/project_02/README.md

 Steps Frontend:

-1 Adjustments for the source code are required in lines 22, 47, 82
- const response = await fetch(backendUrl + '/goals/' + goalId, {
+1 Adjustments for the source code are required in lines 22, 47, 82  and const backendURL must be created with the URL of the backend const response = await fetch(backendUrl + '/goals/' + goalId, {

 2 We will use Multi Stage builded Docker file to create and push a image to the repository.
 The code will be executed and send copied to the nginx server
 The build syntax will be: docker build -f frontend/Dockerfile.prod -t example/example_name ./frontend

 3 New Tak Definition should be created frontend and backend can't be in same task communicating on same port 80 .
 In such situation also option is backend port to be changed , or frontend and backend to be merged in single container

+4 New Load Balancer must be created in same VPC's with the first LB , same Security Group, and target type should be IP

+5 Create a Service and add VPC's and Security Groups

+6 We can verify with the frontend URL if everything works